juanmagl/juanmagl/README.md

 ## Contact

-If you need to contact me or have questions related to this repository, you can reach out to me through my GitHub profile.
+If you need to contact me or have questions related to this repository, you can reach out to me through my GitHub profile here or my Linkedin profile: http://linkedin.com/in/juanmagl

 Thank you for visiting my personal repository, and I hope you find something useful here for your own projects!